Other Permanent Life Insurance

 Enhance Your Policy

-A variety of policy riders are available for an additional cost on all of our permanent life insurance policies, including options for a lifetime of guaranteed monthly income for your beneficiaries and the ability to waive premiums if you're disabled and can't work.5
+A variety of policy riders are available for an additional cost on permanent life insurance policies, including options for a lifetime of guaranteed monthly income for your beneficiaries and the ability to waive premiums if you're disabled and can't work.4

 A MetLife representative can help you determine how much coverage you need and what kind to buy.

-1 In the Guaranteed Protection policy design, departing from the payment schedule or making other changes to your policy may affect this guarantee and higher premiums could be required to keep the policy in force.
+1 In the Guaranteed Protection policy design, departing from the payment schedule or making loans, withdrawals, or other changes to your policy may affect this guarantee and higher premiums could be required to keep the policy in force.

 3 Variable life products are subject to market risk and may lose value.